 Guajolotes refer to a type of Mexican sandwich made with pambazo bread filled with meat (usually pork or chicken), lettuce, crema (Mexican sour cream), and cotija cheese.
 The bread has a characteristic red color from being drenched in guajillo sauce.

 Known as “pambazo mexicano”, this type of sandwich is available in many parts of Mexico.
-According to this local Queretaro website, guajolotes queretanas are an adaptation of pambazos from Mexico City.
+According to one local Queretaro website, guajolotes queretanas are an adaptation of pambazos from Mexico City.
 They were originally made with the addition of enchiladas.
 However, enchiladas are no longer added to the sandwich so it’s essentially the same thing as a pambazo mexicano.

 Guajolotes are widely available in Santiago de Querétaro.
 We had it just once, at Huaraches y Gorditas Conchita.

 Pozole refers to a pre-Hispanic soup or stew made with hominy corn as its key ingredient.
 The hominy is mixed with meat (usually pork or chicken) and other ingredients like shredded lettuce, radish, onion, garlic, chili, avocado, and lime.